 Correctional facility or penitentiary One (1) space per five (5) beds.
 Elementary or Junior High School One (1) space per fifteen (15) students.
-Golf course Five (5) spaces per hole, plus one (1) space per two (2) employees Government building Three (3) spaces per one thousand (1,000) square feet of gross floor area, or as determined by the Building Commissioner High School One (1) space per four (4) students.
+Golf course Five (5) spaces per hole, plus one (1) space per two (2) employees Government building Three (3) spaces per one thousand (1,000) square feet of gross floo area, or as determined by the Building Commissioner High School One (1) space per four (4) students.
 Library or museum Two (2) spaces per one thousand (1,000) square feet of gross floor area.
 Preschool or day care center One (1) space per one (1) employee plus one (1) space per six (6) students.
 School of special instruction One (1) space per two (2) students.
 Stadium or arena One (1) space per six (6) seats RESIDENTIAL USES Boarding or lodging houses, fraternity or sorority One (1) space per bedroom.
 Dwelling unit: Multi- family One and one-half (1.5) spaces per dwelling unit, plus one (1) space for visitors per five (5) dwelling units.
-Dwelling unit: Single family, two family or manufactured home 2 spaces per dwelling unit.
-Nursing home or assisted living facility One (1) space per two (2) beds.
+Dwelling unit: Single 2 spaces per dwelling unit. family, two family or manufactured home 2 spaces per dwelling drift.

-- 14. Each required off-street loading space shall be of a size not less than that required for an off-street parking space but scaled larger to delivery vehicles expected to be used, logically and conveniently located for bulk pickups and deliveries, and accessible to such vehicles when required off- street parking spaces are filled; provided that for industrial uses, the off-street area required for the receipt or distribution by vehicles of materials or merchandise is held to be a twelve (12) foot by forty-five (45) foot loading space with a fourteen (14) foot height clearance; provided to be ten (10) feet by forty-five (45) feet with a fourteen (14) foot height clearance. - 15.
+- 14. Each required off-street loading space shall be of a size not less than that required for an off-street parking space but scaled larger to delivery vehicles expected to be used, logically and conveniently located for bulk pickups and deliveries, and accessible to such vehicles when required off- street parking spaces are filled; provided that for industrial uses, the off-street area required for the receipt or distribution by vehicles of materials or merchandise is held to be a twelve (12) foot by forty-five (45) foot loading space with a fourteen (14) foot height clearance; provided further that if more than one (1) berth is provided the minimum dimensions are held to be ten (10) feet by forty-five (45) feet with a fourteen (14) foot height clearance. - 15.
 The number of off-street loading spaces required for each use is set forth in Table G-2.
 Where the use of the premises is not specifically mentioned, loading requirements shall be determined by the Building Commissioner based upon requirements for similar uses, expected demand generated by the proposed use, temporal factors and other information from appropriate traffic engineering and planning criteria.